armory/docs/content/en/plugins/aws-cloudwatch/overview.md

 ---

-## What the AWS CloudWatch Metrics plugin does
+## What the AWS CloudWatch Integration plugin does

-The AWS CloudWatch Metrics Plugin allows you to use AWS CloudWatch as a metrics provider for your canary deployments.
+The AWS CloudWatch Integration Plugin for Spinnaker enables using AWS CloudWatch as a metrics provider for your canary deployments.
+For example, you can have an analysis stage that compares CPU utilization across two versions of a service using AWS CloudWatch metrics and then a judgment that determines if the deployment proceeds or rolls back based on the metrics.

+See [Canary Overview](https://spinnaker.io/docs/guides/user/canary/canary-overview/) for more information on using canary analysis with Spinnaker.

 ## Installation paths